celo-org/celo-monorepo/packages/docs/GLOSSARY.md

 ## Stake

-[Locked Gold](#locked-gold) that a validator or validator group puts at risk at the point of registration.
+[Locked CELO](#locked-gold) that a validator or validator group puts at risk at the point of registration.
 A portion of a stake can be slashed for particular actions not conducive to the health of the network.

 ## Testnet